okeowo-cloud/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 4-print_hexa.py: program prints numbers from 0 to 98 in decimal and hexadecimal in  a specified format

-5-print_comb2.py: program prints numbers from 0 to 99 separated by comma.
+5-print_comb2.py: program prints numbers from 0 to 99 separated by comma.0

 6-print_comb3.py: program prints all possible different combinations of two digits.